Reuben-D/Exploratory-study-of-Chicago/README.md

 # Exploratory-study-of-Chicago
-An exploratory study into the city of Chicago through SQL
+An exploratory study into the city of Chicago through SQL.